MOSQUITO IDENTIFICATION

 MOSQUITO CONTROL TIPS

 Mosquitoes can turn even a thimbleful of water into a breeding ground.
-Monitor your property carefully and eliminate all unnecessary or undesirable water.
-Then treat your water features with larvicides to prevent the next adult mosquito generation.
+Monitor your property carefully and remove all unnecessary or undesirable water to prevent the next adult mosquito generation.

 Always read product labels and follow the instructions carefully.

-Amdro Quick Kill is a registered trademark of Central Garden & Pet Company.
+Amdro and Amdro Quick Kill are registered trademarks of Central Garden & Pet Company.

 Is this not your insect?